Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Convergence analysis

-We remark that Lemma \ref{Lem3-5} only guarantees zero real parts for eigenvalues of $A_1^{[k]}$, without excluding additional zero eigenvalues beyond those introduced by $\mathbf{x}^{[[0,\hat{\mathbf{x}}]]}$ (see Lemma \ref{LemA4}).
+We remark that Proposition \ref{Lem3-5} only guarantees zero real parts for eigenvalues of $A_1^{[k]}$, without excluding additional zero eigenvalues beyond those introduced by $\mathbf{x}^{[[0,\hat{\mathbf{x}}]]}$ (see Lemma \ref{LemA4}).
 This situation arises particularly when system (\ref{P1}) represents the first-order reformulation of the second-order equation (\ref{OP}), where the conjugate eigenvalue pairs of matrix $A$ inherently result in the existence of additional zero eigenvalues.
 The non-oscillatory modes associated with these zero eigenvalues present additional analytical challenges.
-To overcome this difficulty, we separate the oscillatory and non-oscillatory components as our primary methodology in the proof.
+To overcome this difficulty, we separate the oscillatory and non-oscillatory components as the primary methodology in our proof.